ustwo/bdd-crossplatform-apps/docs/intro.md

  * Boots up the mock server, if required
  * Boots up a local Appium server, if required

-Once that is up and running you can open up a new terminal and try something like (note that for Android this requires a device connected or the emulator running already):
+Once all is up and running you can open up a new terminal and try something like (note that for Android this requires a device connected or the emulator running already):

 ```ruby
 require 'appium_lib'